Terms & Conditions

 The term "myFlightDelayed.com" or "us" or "we" refers to the owner of the website whose registered office is Challenge House, Sherwood Drive, Milton Keynes, MK3 6DP.
 The term "you" refers to the user or viewer of our website.Make A Claim

 We request that you countersign and return these Terms & Conditions electronically as soon as possible.
-By signing this agreement, you will also agree to the Damage Based Agreement, which provides for us to recover 30% plus VAT of any monies/vouchers you recover.
+By signing this agreement, you will also agree to the Damage Based Agreement, which provides for us to recover 36% inc. VAT in monetary value of any monies/vouchers you recover.

 1. PARTIES TO THIS LEGAL SERVICES CONTRACT